Support

 Invicti Standard, Invicti Enterprise On-Premises, Invicti Enterprise On-Demand

-The Imported Links feature enables you to add links to the Link Pool collated by Invicti scans during the Crawling stage.
-This means the scanner has a head start and achieves greater coverage during the Scan stage.
+The Imported Links feature allows you to add links to determine web pages that you want scanned.
+This gives the scanner a head start and achieves greater coverage during scanning.
+You can also ensure that data already captured using other tools is included in the scan.

-In Invicti Enterprise, you can upload a file of 10 MB size.
-If the file size is bigger than that, you can split the files into separate files to be able to upload the imported links.
+NOTE: In Invicti Enterprise, the maximum individual file size limit is 10MB, and the maximum total upload size is 100MB (combined total for all uploaded files).
+If the file size is bigger, you can split the files into separate files to be able to upload them.

-What files types can be imported into Invicti?
+What file types can be imported?

 An Invicti scan can be fed using output from the following tools: